RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Queue Reader distributed processing with flexible storage

 **Before:** The queue reader's internal Redis cache and RabbitMQ queue were configured with hardcoded volume settings.
-Customers who pre-provisioned their volumes had to edit the StatefulSet templates.
+Pre-provisioning volumes required editing the StatefulSet templates.

 **Now:** The `internalCache` and `internalQueues` sections support two storage modes: